Science Across Regions in Asia

 Hasan Umut (PhD, McGill University), "The Confessional Turn in Early Modern Ottoman Cosmology"

 Comments by Travis Zadeh (Yale University, Religious Studies)

 Mary Brazelton is Associate Professor in Global Studies of Science, Technology and Medicine at the University of Cambridge.
 Her research interests lie broadly in historical intersections of clinical medicine, the life sciences and public health, in China and around the world.

-Charu Singh is a Lecturer at the department of History at Stanford University.
-She is a historian of modern South Asia and her research focuses on science in translation for vernacular publics.
-She is especially interested in transformations in colonial scientific subjectivity, and the powers of the modern sciences and their practitioners in colonial and postcolonial societies.
+Charu Singh is an Assistant professor in Non-Western History of the Sciences at the University of Cambridge.
+She is interested in transformations in colonial scientific subjectivity and the powers of the premodern and modern sciences and their practitioners in colonial and postcolonial societies.

 Duygu Yıldırım is Assistant Professor of History at the University of Tennessee.
 She is a historian of science and medicine specialized in the early modern Mediterranean and in the Ottoman Empire.
 Broadly, her work focuses on cross-cultural interactions, translation, materiality, embodiment, critical historiography, and the relationship between knowledge-making and faith.